cuencaalexander/Caffeine-Tracker-Backend/README.md

 ## Setup

-After cloning the project, go into the 'Caffeine-Tracker-Backend' directory and run the following command to install the required dependencies:
+After cloning the project, go into the 'Caffeine-Tracker-Backend' directory and run the following commands to install the required dependencies and setup the database:

+### `bundle install`

-### `bundle`
+### `rails db:migrate`

 ## To run project locally